-We know so little about the human abilities that some simple truths can confound even a scientist.
-The placebo effect is one of those events that just lead modern science to a quandary.
+We know so little about human abilities that some simple truths can confound even a scientist.
+The placebo effect is one of those phenomena that still puzzle modern science.
 Can a dummy pill together with a person’s faith really work miracles?
+What about placebo surgery?

-The amazing power of placebo has been repeatedly confirmed in various studies.
-Moreover, it is confirmed all the time in the analysis of drugs whose effectiveness is compared with the effect of pacifiers.
+The amazing power of a placebo has been repeatedly confirmed in various studies.
 Pain, depression, and certain neurological diseases are particularly amenable to treatment with dummy pills.
-The power of one’s faith is enough even for the effect of “fake” surgeries.
+But what if the power of one’s faith is enough even for the effect of “fake” surgeries?

 He first thought about it when he pointed out that the quality of the surgery is not always associated with the effect.
 Sometimes, even after not a very successful surgery, patients feel fine.

-It was shocking information, because more than one million surgeries of this kind have already been performed all over the world.
+It was a shocking revelation because more than one million surgeries of this kind have already been performed all over the world.
 At the same time, patients who underwent vertebroplasty or placebo surgery felt better than before surgery or simulation.

-It is difficult to talk about the ethical side of the placebo surgery.
-Nevertheless, it is a bright example of the untapped potential of the human mind.
+It is difficult to talk about the ethical side of placebo surgery.
+Nevertheless, it is yet another bright example of the uncovered potential of the human mind.